cmsg-icl/crystal_shape_control/Job_Submitter_general_IC-CX1/README.md

 This job submitter is useful for jobs launched by a constant parallel executable, i.e., multiple jobs with the same command is supported, but any job involving multiple commands is not.
 Besides, it is only useful for jobs launched by a 'main' input file.
 Other file inputs is allowed either as mandatory or optional files, but only one file can be used to define an `-in` flag (see below).

+For the 'main' input file used for `-in` flag, the convention is that its name should have an extension, while its basename is used to define the jobname.
+The full name should be the input of `-in`, and the program truncates text on the right side of the last full stop '.'.

 ### User defined commands

 The `config_CODE.sh` code sets user defined commands (command aliases) in file `~/.bashrc` during initialization.
 Commands include a `Pcode` command to generate .qsub files for the specific code and a `setcode` command to print out the `settings` file.
 The block configuring command aliases begins with `# >>> CODE job submitter settings >>>` and ends with `# <<< finish GROMACS job submitter settings <<<`, which function as separators and should not be removed.
 To activate command aliases, use this command every time when logging in: